ebenezerraph/tic-tac-toe/README.md

 # Tic-tac-toe

 ## Description
-This is a classic Tic-tac-toe game built with HTML, CSS, and JavaScript.
+This is a classic tic-tac-toe game built with HTML, CSS, and JavaScript.
 Players can choose their symbols (X or O) and take turns placing them on a 3x3 grid.
 The game ends when one player gets three of their symbols in a row (horizontally, vertically, or diagonally) or when the game is a draw.

 ## Features
 - Player can choose their symbol (X or O)